Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Dynamical System

-where $\mathbb{M}$ is a $6 \times 6$ Jacobian matrix.
-The sign of the real part of the eigenvalues $\nu_{1, 2, 3, 4, 5, 6}$ of $\mathbb{M}$ determines the stability of the point.
-A fixed point is an attractor if all the eigenvalues are negative.
-If at least one of the eigenvalues is positive with others negative, it is called a saddle, and if all the eigenvalues are positive, the fixed point is called a repeller.
+where $\mathbb{J}$ is a $6 \times 6$ Jacobian matrix.
+The sign of the real part of the eigenvalues $\nu_{1, 2, 3, 4, 5, 6}$ of $\mathbb{J}$ determines the stability of the point.
+A fixed point is an attractor if all eigenvalues have negative real parts, it is a saddle if at least one eigenvalue is positive while others are negative, and it is a repeller if all eigenvalues are positive.